lucasalvesso/lucasalvesso/README.md

 :expressionless: I should have uploaded more own projetcs to Github.

 ### Hi there 👋
 ### :tada: Welcome to my profile.
-I'm Lucas Oliveira, and I work as software developer at Doutor ao Vivo.
+I'm Lucas Oliveira, and I work as software developer at Grupo Gera.

 :boom: